NCTraCSIDSci/clark/README.md

   npm run build_installer
   ```

-Packages are best build on the native architecture.
+Packages are best built on the native architecture.